(Click on the link above to download this

 — Celebrate Sunday Evenings with Hamptons Paella and Custom-Vinted Rosé from Lieb Cellars —

-New York, NY — (June 2012) Park Avenue Summer (100 East 63rd Street at Park Avenue, 212-644-1900) has returned to the Upper East Side of Manhattan, just in time to herald the season's arrival.
-This original concept brings to life the seasonal premise of the restaurant with a physical design, cuisine, and beverage program that completely change with the season.
+New York, NY — (June 2013) Park Avenue Summer (100 East 63rd Street at Park Avenue, 212-644-1900) has returned to the Upper East Side of Manhattan for one final summer season before the restaurant moves locations in 2014.

 Summer in particular has references from the Galapagos Islands, envisioned through a classic, naturalist's lens, and then reinterpreted with a modernist's sensibilities.
 Forty hand-cast tortoise shells are mounted throughout the space on high gloss lacquered panels as part of a custom steel frame system that will change seasonally.
 Cook's original maps are utilized as a departure point for the identity, menu graphics, and wine labels.
 Reclaimed, whitewashed wood from a coastal town also forms portions of the ceiling planes, doors and cabinets.